I know I should have made this post earlier, but I was mostly going out with my friends who are visiting for the holidays.

 Rub the two kinds of flour with oil till they have a sandy texture.
 Then add the rest of the dry ingredients.
 Be sure to dissolve yeast in a little warm water before adding.
 Then the ingredients are kneaded with water to obtain dough similar to pizza’s.
 Cover with some cling film and let it rise for an hour.
 (I could not get pictures of this part because mom made it all when I was tutoring , even in the rest of the process I was the sous-chef.
 The things I do for the blog! :D)

-Shape the dough in 1 cm ropes then cut them into pieces of 2 or 3 cm depending on taste.
+Shape the dough in 1 cm wide ropes then cut them into pieces of 2 or 3 cm long.

 Then roll them on the back of a large holed sieve or a grater.